Sue Grey (lawyer): COVID-19 views

-Grey has increasingly become associated with the resistance to COVID vaccination and elimination in New Zealand.
+Grey became associated with the resistance to COVID vaccination and elimination in New Zealand.
 She has criticised the government response to the COVID-19 pandemic, claiming that New Zealand's work eliminating community transmission of the virus for over a year was "over-vigorous", "increasingly draconian", and "out of control".
 She did not observe some lockdown rules, going paddle-boarding during alert level 4, saying "let's break out of the fear and cotton wool mentality where we are locked inside buildings like frightened mice."
 Grey describes her opposition to vaccination as "pro-choice", but has compared it to "rape and murder" on her social media, and described the extension of vaccination to 12–17-year-olds as "government-mandated genocide".
 She regularly shares misinformation about COVID-19 and inflates the number of deaths linked to vaccination.
-Grey has been assisted in her anti-vaccination organisation by former white supremacist Kyle Chapman, who distributed 5000 anti-vax leaflets around Christchurch.
+Grey has been assisted in her anti-vaccination organisation by former white supremacist Kyle Chapman, who distributed 5000 anti-vax leaflets around Christchurch; she later advised Chapman when he was arrested on firearms and ammunition charges.

+Grey spread COVID-related disinformation on social media which triggered complaints to the New Zealand Law Society and a series of bans from Facebook.
+Those bans were for three days in September 2021, then in November another seven days after Grey linked a death to the COVID vaccine.
+In February 2022, she was banned for a further 30 days.